 LASIK is considered a cosmetic procedure, meaning that your insurance company may not pay for the care you need.
 Surgery can be made affordable through discounts and payment plans, but this is still an investment in your long-term health.
 You will need to make a smart decision about your partner during this process.

 Your surgeon will help to amend your vision, and you will stay connected to that surgeon as you heal.
 Make sure you choose a professional you can trust and ensure you work with a team that will give you the guidance you need as you heal.
 It is a big decision and one you should take seriously.
-We can help.
-Contact us, and we can help you find a surgeon in your area.

 Post-LASIK Dry Eye.
 (January 2014).
 Expert Review of Ophthalmology.